zavalab/ML/TDA4Protein/README.md

-# Protein TDA Interface Prediction
+# Analyzing Protein-Protein Interactions using Topology

-This repository contains a clean, reproducible implementation of the TDA + chemical descriptor workflow used for protein interface prediction in the accompanying manuscript.
+This repository contains all codes and data necessary for the implementation of a topology-based workflow used for protein interface prediction in the accompanying manuscript.

 ## Publication

-This repository consists of scripts based on the TDA-NN framework for predicting protein-protein interaction patches as discussed in the research paper:
+This repository consists of scripts corresponding to the TDA-NN framework for predicting protein interface patches as discussed in the research paper:

 **Mukherjee, A.**, Park, B., Malmstrom, A., Cisewski-Kehe, J., Van Lehn, R. C., and Zavala, V. M. "Scalable Extraction of Information on Protein-Protein Interactions using Topological Data Analysis" (*manuscript under review*)